hashmat-wani/getCV-Resumonk-Clone/README.md

-This was my first web based project in the final semester of my college.
-During my project work I learned things like HTML, CSS, BOOTSTRAP.
-It was a great experience making clone of Resumonk.
+This was my first web-based project in my final semester of college.
+During my project work, I learned things like HTML, CSS, Bootstrap, and JavaScript.
+It was a great experience making a clone of Resumonk.
+- Making Resume is a very hectic work for all students.
+Also, many companies judge the candidature of a student just by his/her Resume.
+So it is necessary for the student to think beyond the third dimension while making the Resume.
+- Resumonk(online resume builder) is the Web Application that helps students to get their resume in hand just by filling up a simple form where important credentials need to be filled in.
+- Fully responsive design - You are no longer dependent on computers, you can quickly search for information using various devices: laptops, smartphones, tablets, and even smartwatches

 **LANDING PAGE:**